-FBI Raids Baltimore Mayor Catherine Pugh's Home And Offices At City Hall
+FBI And IRS Raid Baltimore Mayor Catherine Pugh's Home And Offices At City Hall

 Federal agents raided Baltimore Mayor Catherine Pugh's home, part of City Hall, and another location Thursday.
 Pugh is currently being investigated for receiving hundreds of thousands of dollars in payments for a self-published children's book from private companies that were subject to her influence.